xwmx/nb/README.md

 `Optional`

-A list of tags represented as hashtags, separated by individual spaces.
+A list of tags represented as hashtags separated by individual spaces.

 ##### `## Content`